 RESCUE DOG TRAINING

-Training rescue dogs in shelters and in their new homes not only helps to get them adopted, but also helps to ensure that the dogs stay in their new homes and don’t return to the shelter as a result of unwanted behaviour/habits
+Training rescue dogs in shelters and in their new homes not only helps to get them adopted, but also helps to ensure that the dogs stay in their new homes and are less likely to return to the shelter as a result of unwanted behaviours

 Posting photos and videos of the dogs that I work with at the rescue shelters gives them more coverage and shows the dogs as individuals, portraying their character which can help them get adopted!

 About My Mission

-Spain (and the UK) is overrun with rescue dogs that need to find loving homes for a chance at a better life.
-I am dedicated to using my 8 years experience with training dogs to help increase the adoption rate at as many shelters as possible.
+Shelters are overrun with rescue dogs that need to find loving homes for a chance at a better life.
+I am dedicated to using my 9 years experience with training dogs to help increase the adoption rate at as many shelters as possible.
 Using positive reinforcement training, clicker training and a lot of love, I aspire to boost the profile of rescue dogs, match them up with their forever homes and raise awareness/donations for the rescue centres that give these dogs a safe place when they need it most.LEARN MORE ABOUT MY MISSION